-Composition Studies: Students in our program gain practical experience in composition theory, research and pedagogy.
-In addition to a specialization in composition studies, students will take courses in linguistics, literature, and critical practices an have the flexibility to take electives like creative non-fiction.
-Students in our program are prepared for professional positions or to go on to graduate work in English or Education.
+Composition Studies: Students in our program gain practical experience in composition theory, research, and pedagogy.
+In addition to a specialization in composition studies, students will take courses in linguistics, literature, and critical practices, and have the flexibility to take electives like creative non-fiction.
+Students in our program are prepared for professional positions or going on to graduate work in English or Education.

 Noteworthy Courses, Spring '14

 W303: Writing Poetry: Write what you love.
 Love what you write.
 Create lines of beauty.
 Celebrate the beauty of lines.
 Join a class where you can experiment with the art and craft of writing in a community of creative writers.
 We will study the writing of poets such as Seamus Heaney, Mary Oliver, and other (mostly contemporary) poets as we experiment with our own poetry writing.

 L370: Black American Writing in the Arts (online): Explore the Black American experience in stories, music, and art works created by African-Americans and what it means to be Black in America from slave narratives, Reconstruction, and the Harlem Renaissance to black realism and contemporary visions.
 Apply what you learn through discussion, research, and writing about music lyrics, films, and art.